 Data from the National Center on Elder Abuse shows that more than half of nursing home staff members confessed to mistreating their older patients within the previous year.
 Two-thirds of those cases involved neglect.

 These statistics are unacceptable, but the actual numbers may be much higher.
-According to the National Council on Aging, only 1 in 14 cases of nursing home abuse are reported to authorities.
+According to the National Council on Aging, only one in 14 cases of nursing home abuse is reported to authorities.

 For a free legal consultation, call 800-537-8185